-Dear students, dear members of staff,
+Dear Students, dear members of Staff,

-Head of Department
+Professor for Literary Theory and Head of Department